coxley/.com/content/about.md

 Want to learn more?
 Feel free to check out my [resume](http://resume.coxley.com) or reach out to `codey` on Freenode where I call `#packetpushers` home.

+#### Notice

+Should go without saying but my views solely represent me, not my employer.